cbmcdougall/name_generator/README.md

 - Start the program with `python app.py`
 - Case/capitalisation on user inputs doesn't matter
-- It will then ask you to input a name
+- It will ask you to input a name
 - It will then ask for a birth month
   - This must be the full month name e.g. January
 - Then it will ask for what name to generate